yk-liu/yk-liu.github.io/_posts/2018-08-20-N-Forms-and-Tensors-on-Manifold/2018-08-20-N-Forms-and-Tensors-on-Manifold.md

 \end{align}
 $$

-## Exterior Derivative
+# Exterior Derivative

 Another way to see a two-form is that it's a second derivative of something.
-So take the "derivative" of a $1$-form (first derivative) should result in a $2$-form.
-This procedure is called a **exterior derivative**.
-This operation is denoted using again the symbol $\d$.
+Take the "derivative" of a $1$-form (first derivative) should result in a $2$-form.
+This operation is called a **exterior derivative** $\d$.

 $$
 \begin{align*}